-The PhD program in Nursing Education (an ONLINE program) is designed to focus on the development of excellence in teaching competencies in the discipline of nursing and a research trajectory specific to nursing education.
+The PhD program in Nursing Education (an online program with several visits to campus required) is designed to focus on the development of excellence in teaching competencies in the discipline of nursing and a research trajectory specific to nursing education.
 The program prepares graduates to:

 - Evaluate multiple dimensions of contemporary nursing education demonstrating expertise in teaching to promote excellence in the discipline